pauldeveaux/shaders/README.md

 ## Running the Shaders

-To view and interact with the shaders, visit [The Book of Shaders](http://editor.thebookofshaders.com/) website.
+To view and interact with the shaders, visit [Editor - The Book of Shaders](http://editor.thebookofshaders.com/) website.
 Copy the shader code from the respective project file in this repository and paste it into the editor to see real-time rendering.

 ## Usage